 People come to Vizag to enjoy its seaside atmosphere.
 So it is better to choose a hotel on the Bay of Bengal, like the last two options.

 For reservations, as always for Asian destinations, it is Agoda which offers the best rates and you can earn points on another loyalty program (for example, Qatar Airways) through your Agoda bookings.
+Click on the pics to reserve.

 The Dolphin Hotel.